-The Library staff provides assistance with the use of library resources, collections, and materials, including a basic introduction of electronic resources.
+The Library staff provides assistance with the use of library resources, collections, and materials, including a basic introduction to electronic resources.

 The Rapides Parish Library is particularly concerned about the potential effect on minors that some images and communications on the Internet may have.
 The Library has therefore taken measures designed to restrict minors’ access to materials harmful to them, and prohibits unauthorized disclosure, use, and dissemination of personal information regarding minors.
 The Library uses a technology protection measure that blocks and filters some sites on the Internet for the protection of minors.
-This technology may be disabled for adults engaged in bona fide research or other lawful purposes.
+This technology may be disabled for adults, with the understanding that the Library’s rules of Internet use must be followed.
 This policy seeks to comply with the Children’s Internet Protection Act signed into law December 21, 2000.

-There is no charge for use of the workstations nor to access the information therein.
-However, customers shall assume the printing costs at the rate of 15 cents a page for black and white printouts, and $1.00 a page for color printouts.
+There is no charge for use of the workstations, nor to access the information therein.
+However, customers shall assume the printing costs..
 Flash memory drives are available for purchase at the Library’s cost.

 Revised September 19, 2000